axiom-data-science/portal-docs/overview.rst

 	The catalog and map offer multiple ways of comparing data within both the mapped interface and within a :ref:`Data Views <data-views-overview>`.

-	For assistance, please contact us via the red Feedback button |feedback_button_icon| in the top right corner of the toolbar.

-	.. _different-chart-types-overview:

 	Different Chart Types
 	=====================